Frequently Asked Questions (FAQ)

 How often will I have classes?

 Option 1 Although students take two courses every semester, students are only on campus one night per week from 5-9pm.
 Students will also have online assignments each week.
+Students in Option 1 will have the same class night throughout the program usually Tuesday or Wednesday.

 Option 2 Students take one course per semester and are one campus one night every other week, with the exception of the summer courses when students will be on campus every week.
 Students will have online assignments when not on campus.